 Its blade spins at 3850 RPM for assured clean cuts and its coated table surface reduces friction for improved cuts.
 The saw comes with a 3-year limited warranty, 1 year free service contracts and a 90-day money-back guarantee.

-- Lightweight and portable, the saw can be taken wherever required.
+- Lightweight and portable, this tool can be taken wherever required.

 - Its powerful motor assures high performance in all applications.